jeffThompson/CreativeProgramming1/Assignments/Week01_RobotDrawings.md

 ###DUE: TUESDAY, FEBRUARY 7

-Using the code basics you learned today, your assignment is to generate **one drawing of a robot using only code**.
-Use any combination of shapes, color, stroke, transparency, etc to make your robots as detailed as possible. **Your sketch should be 800 x 800 pixels.**
+Using the code basics you learned today, your assignment is to **generate one drawing of a robot using only code.** Use any combination of shapes, color, stroke, transparency, etc to make your robots as detailed as possible. **Your sketch should be 800 x 800 pixels, and exported as a PNG file.**

 The basic structure of your sketch will be: